nirmalamaurya/FlickrPhoto/README.md

 - It displays list of photos in a 3 column collectionview
 - Application is designed on MVVM framework
 - Swift 5 has been used as development language.

+I could not include search bar and unit test, Happy to implement if required.
+Please review my code quality and app architecture.
+Happy to have a chat.